 1. Go Deep With Your Numbers

 First, know that 4% is a generic safe withdrawal rate (SWR), and generic advice is not a perfect fit for many of us.
 There really isn’t a single portfolio number or SWR that we can all copy and paste into our FIRE plans.
 Everyone has a unique set of financial circumstances to consider, which is why personal finance is so personal.
 When we were looking for our FIRE number and SWR we started with the generic 25x living expenses calculation as a baseline, and then we factored in everything that’s unique about our finances and our personal goals.
 We do want to leave a legacy for our nieces and nephews, and we want to be able to give generously now, and we want to have a healthy annual budget with plenty of wiggle room in our spending.
-We also want to be prepared to cover larger medical expenses that we might have to face, and we want to be able to self insure for our long term care needs when we’re elderly.
+We also want to be prepared to cover larger medical expenses that we might have to face, and we want to be able to self insure for our life care needs when we’re elderly.
 On top of all of that we want to travel a lot during retirement, possibly even while keeping a home of our own that we can return to as needed.
 So we did a lot of planning and calculating before we arrived at our own FIRE goal of saving 33x our 2017 living expenses before retiring.
 We also wanted to make sure we tested our portfolio with a wide variety of data points since we had not worked with a financial advisor in any capacity while managing our own portfolio of investments and creating our FIRE plan.
 We still test our portfolio with our calculators and other people’s calculators.
 But we don’t worry about longterm portfolio recovery after normal market dips during our retirement, and we definitely don’t think about taking our money out of the market and stuffing it in a real or metaphoric mattress.
 We just want to feel confident about having enough accessible cash in our brokerage account in case our overall portfolio is damaged by black swan events, a major recession, extreme inflation, or a market price bubble during our early retirement years.
 Which is why we didn’t want to rely on anything higher than a 3% SWR in early retirement.

 Second, build a withdrawal plan that will cover your financial needs from beginning to end, especially if you retire early.
 If you ever plan to retire it’s certainly a good idea to have plenty of money saved in traditional retirement accounts like 401k’s, IRA’s, and Roth’s in the USA, or RRSPs and TFSA’s in Canada.
 But if you want to retire before those accounts are intended to be accessed it’s also important to have a plan that funds your early retirement years without depleting your retirement accounts while you’re still young.
 We retired with half of our net worth saved in our brokerage account to provide us with completely accessible funds to withdraw during our early retirement years, along with a five year emergency fund (which is now down to a three year emergency fund since we bought a house last year).
 We want to leave our IRA and Roth retirement accounts baking in the oven until we are at least 59.5 years old, and we only plan to begin making withdrawals from those types of accounts after we can do so without penalties.
 We plan to take early Social Security at 62 in order to preserve our investment portfolio.
 We also want to make annual Roth conversions to move funds from our traditional IRAs to our Roth accounts, which increases our taxable income today but will also reduce future required minimum distributions (RMDs) after we’re 72 years old.
-And lastly we plan to withdraw funds from our Roth accounts when we’re elderly to cover our long term care needs.
+And lastly we plan to withdraw funds from our Roth accounts when we’re elderly to cover our life care needs.
 It’s important for everyone to evaluate their own unique expenses and budget items so you can build a withdrawal plan that fits your family, lifestyle, location, living expenses, health care needs, and personal goals.

 2. Be Open to All of Your Options